Acheyos/reading-notes/README.md

 ***Reading 08***
 -This covered the registry in windows.
 I admit to having no prior knowledge of it, but now understand it better as where settings for each program/application can be saved.
 All windows services use this registry, and other software may or may not use it (or use it partially for some files).

+***Reading 12***
+-PFSense is the tool this reading and the upcoming lab will focus on.
+It is software designed to establish and maintain router functions.
+Old computers can be given a new use in this manner.